regcs/AliceLG/README.md

 - support for multiple scenes and view layers
 - camera & quilt settings are saved with your Blender file
 - support for all available Looking Glass displays (including the new Looking Glass Portrait)
+- _Experimental feature:_ Detect incomplete render jobs (see below for details)

 ## System Requirements
 - Windows, Linux, or macOS